lepidus/authorsIndex/README.md

 # Authors Index Plugin

 This plugin adds a new page to OJS or OPS, where all authors with published articles are listed. \
-When clicking in the name of an author, youre led to the search results of publications by the chosen author on the journal/server.
+When clicking in the name of an author, you're led to the search results of publications by the chosen author on the journal/server.

 ## Usage